-The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 II and the Pentax K-70.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Olympus E-M10 II and the Pentax K-70 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-70 is notably larger (18 percent) than the Olympus E-M10 II.
 Moreover, the K-70 is substantially heavier (76 percent) than the E-M10 II.
 It is noteworthy in this context that the K-70 is splash and dust-proof, while the E-M10 II does not feature any corresponding weather-sealing.